Button Menu

 Festivals

-We host 2 different festivals each year: Music of the 21st Century and Jazzfest!
-Both of these events provide a wealth of opportunities for everyone involved!
-The week-long Music of the 21st Century Festival gives the students a chance to work with living composers as they prepare their works for two performances: an intimate chamber concert and a large-scale closing concert!
-In contrast, Jazzfest is a single day where the GCPA transforms into a Jazz beacon featuring guest artists, masterclasses for both individual students as well as high school jazz ensembles from across Indiana, performances from DePauw’s Jazz Ensemble, and a closing performance by a special artist!
+Each year, we host multiple music festivals: DePauw ChoralFest, DePauw Jazzfest, and in alternate years, Music of the 21st Century!
+These events provide a wealth of opportunities for everyone involved.
+The week-long Music of the 21st Century festival gives students a chance to work with living composers as they prepare their works for performance, including an intimate chamber concert and a large-scale gala closing concert!
+In contrast, Jazzfest is a single day where the GCPA transforms into a jazz beacon featuring guest artists, master classes for individual students as well as high school jazz ensembles from across Indiana, performances by the DePauw Jazz Ensemble, and a closing concert by a special guest artist!

 Student Recitals